-The large dimensions of the medical universe
+The extensive scope of the medical universe

-An overview of its foundational components
+An overview of essential healthcare sectors

 Patient-centered holistic care models